JackKelly/light-speed-io/design.md

 ```

 (Note that caching won't be implemented for a while - if at all.
 For now, I'm just checking that the design could,
 in principal, support caching.
-For more info about caching, see [this GitHub issue](https://github.com/JackKelly/light-speed-io/issues/9.))
+For more discussion and design ideas about caching,
+see [this GitHub issue](https://github.com/JackKelly/light-speed-io/issues/9).
+In short, I think I need to simplify caching!)

 Next, users create a set list of abstracted read operations: